 Personal Loan Eligibility for a ₹60,000 Salary

 Earning ₹60,000 per month places you in a strong position when it comes to securing a personal loan in India.
 Lenders generally prefer applicants with a stable income, a good credit score, and a clean repayment history.
-With a ₹60,000 monthly salary, most banks and non-banking financial companies (NBFCs) consider you eligible for loans ranging between ₹10 lakh to ₹13 lakh, depending on your repayment capacity and existing financial obligations.
+With a ₹60,000 monthly salary, most banks and non-banking financial companies (NBFCs) consider you eligible for loans ranging between ₹10 lakh and ₹13 lakh, depending on your repayment capacity and existing financial obligations.

 Key Eligibility Factors: